Cisco and IBM Join Forces to Offer Intelligent Workplace of the Future

 Cisco Spark, Webex and Telepresence Meets IBM Verse, Connections, and Watson

 The new partnership means that both Cisco and IBM’s respective flagship collaboration offerings can now work together, in part because each provider offers robust APIs.
-Cisco’s strengths are in the Real-time Collaboration and Communications, also called UCC.
+Cisco’s strengths are in Real-time Collaboration and Communications, also called UCC.
 IBM brings its Verse Email and its Connections Social Business Platform.
 Watson will also power this new Intelligent Work Platform and this means new levels of automation and productivity.

 IBM and Cisco Partnership Signals a New Era of Work